-The fixed payback timeframe of a personal loan also helps avoid getting into a cycle of debt that can occur with a credit card that has no set time to repay the loan.
+The fixed payback time frame of a personal installment loan may help borrowers avoid getting into the cycle of revolving debt that could easily occur with a credit card that has no set time to repay the loan.

 According to The Knot, the average cost of a wedding in the US is about $30,000.
 Unfortunately, many young couples have not saved up enough to pay for their entire wedding bill themselves, and the days when the bride’s parents footed the entire wedding bill are dwindling.

 Wedding planning can cause a considerable amount of stress for couples—band or DJ? beige or taupe napkins? family-style or plated meal?—and financing shouldn’t contribute to that stress.

-Pay for Unexpected Medical Expenses
+Unexpected Medical Expenses

 And these figures only account for the move.
-Anyone who has moved knows: additional hidden costs associated with moving out can pop up every day—storage, boxes, cleaning fees, partial security deposit returns, just to name a few.
+As anyone who has moved knows, additional hidden costs associated with moving out could pop up every day—storage, boxes, cleaning fees, partial security deposit returns, just to name a few.
 (That’s assuming guilting your friends into helping do the actual packing for the minimal cost of some pizza and beer.)

-With an aging US population, the costs of death are increasingly being passed onto children of the deceased.
-Costs can escalate pretty quickly in this time of mourning.
+With an aging U.S. population, the costs associated with death are increasingly being passed onto children of the deceased and could escalate pretty quickly in this time of mourning.

 Many renters and homeowners feel that annual or bi-annual itch to spruce up their living spaces.
 This might mean a fresh coat of paint, a new piece of art, upgraded appliances or a replacement of that old, saggy mattress and dingy sheets.

-Deciding to Take Out a Personal Loan
+Deciding whether to Take Out a Personal Loan

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.